Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 Why am I offering consultation?
 Because I want the next creator to be heard instead of hidden.

-Let’s fix this together before the system buries too many more voices.
+Let’s fix this together before the system buries too many more voices due to algorithmic mislabeling.
 Let’s build systems that see people, not just patterns.
-And let’s make sure the next person who bothers to contribute to the digital ecosystem gets seen because they cared, not in spite of it.
+And let’s make sure the next person who bothers to contribute to the digital ecosystem is seen because they cared, not in spite of it.

 Hunter Storm | High-Value Voice